 Sony's PlayStation Network (PSN) is down for millions of users across the world.

-The outage has kept PlayStation's online gaming network offline since the night of 7 February, with little communication on the cause.
+The outage has kept PlayStation's online gaming network offline since the night of 7 February, with little communication from the company regarding the cause.

 PlayStation's status page has noted that a number of services have been impacted by the outage, including account management, gaming and social, PlayStation Video, PlayStation Store, and the PlayStation Direct website.